omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 **Objective expert: give the central team leverage!**

-When pairing the embedded model with a small centralized team, it can be useful to have the central team use the Objective expert approach.
+When pairing the embedded model with a small centralized team, it can be useful to have the central team use the [Objective expert model](/objective-expert-model/).
 A reliability organization might have a central SRE group that is in charge of reporting on reliability for the organization, broken down by team.
 This can drive a lot of work in other teams.
-I love this approach, and will write more on it soon.

 ### Coordination models